Exceptional flat bands in bipartite non-Hermitian lattices

 Photonic crystals with engineered gain–loss, ultracold-atom arrays with controlled dissipation, and non-reciprocal electronic metamaterials provide natural platforms for the NH BCLs considered here.
-In these settings, exceptional flat bands are expected to manifest via enhanced density of states, characteristic transport anomalies, and interaction-driven responses, thereby opening routes to correlated phases without Hermitian analogues.
-More broadly, the interplay of interactions, topology, and exceptional flat bands promises distinctive many-body phenomena in open quantum matter.
+In these settings, EFBs are expected to manifest via enhanced density of states, characteristic transport anomalies, and interaction-driven responses, thereby opening routes to correlated phases without Hermitian analogues.
+More broadly, the interplay of interactions, topology, and EFBs promises distinctive many-body phenomena in open quantum matter.
 Our symmetry-based construction offers a practical framework for flat-band engineering in NH materials and enables systematic exploration of strongly correlated and topological phases far from equilibrium.

 \emph{Acknowledgment.} We are grateful to Bitan Roy for the critical reading of the manuscript.
-This work is supported by Fondecyt (Chile) Grant No. 1230933 (V.J.) and the Swedish Research Council Grant No. VR 2019-04735 (V.J.).
+This work is supported by Fondecyt (Chile) Grant No. 1230933 (V.J.).
 J.P.E. acknowledges support from Agencia Nacional de Investigación y Desarrollo (ANID) – Scholarship Program through the Doctorado Nacional Grant No. 2024-21240412, and Dirección de Postgrado UTFSM through the PIIC Grant No. 28/2025.